 By 1927, RCA was beginning to assert some control over some of their newly acquired patents.
 Mainly the "Tuned Radio Frequency" circuit was important at the time although anything resembling a superheterodyne was almost certain to be a target for the radio lawyers, too.
 Although RCA didn't own the superhet-patent (Westinghouse did,) they handled most of the legal actions because of their cross-licensing with the members of the so-called "Radio Group," consisting of General Electric, at the head, with Westinghouse, AT&T and United Fruit Company as important patent holding members.

 Arriving in New York City, Gilfillan made his way to the RCA headquarters where he asked to see "the man in charge."
-At the time, David Sarnoff had recently replaced Ed Nally Jr. as the head of RCA.
-RCA was still in debt to General Electric and Westinghouse over patents and RCA's newly acquired Victor Talking Machine Company but the company was beginning to assert itself in the radio industry.
+At the time, David Sarnoff, who was general manager, was running RCA because actual RCA president James Harbord had taken a leave of absence to campaign for Herbert Hoover in the upcoming 1928 presidential election.
+RCA was still in debt to General Electric and Westinghouse over patents and RCA's newly acquired Victor Talking Machine Company (located in Camden, New Jersey) but the company was beginning to assert itself in the radio industry.
 Sarnoff easily avoided meeting with Gilfillan for several hours but that just seemed to incense Gilfillan more.
 Finally, in the late afternoon, Gilfillan got his meeting with Sarnoff.
 "You're not going to put me out of business!"
 Gilfillan shouted at Sarnoff who thought to himself, "This guy's got some real moxie coming all the way to New York just to chew me out."
 Sarnoff cooled things off by asking Gilfillan to come into his office to "talk things over."

 In the meeting Sarnoff told Gilfillan, "We (RCA) don't really care what you do out West.
 What we don't like is the Gilfillan plant that you have in Kansas City.
 If you would close the Kansas City plant and just do business in California, we'll give you the exclusive radio manufacturing licenses for ALL eleven Western states."